Bluesky at Home » Recipes » Celebrate the Marvelous Margarita

-If it is Sunday around 5:30 or so, you can find Sweet Shark and me at his bar, enjoying one of America’s very favorite cocktails, the marvelous Margarita.
+If it is Sunday around 5:30 or so, you can find Sweet Shark and me at his bar, enjoying happy hour with one of America’s very favorite cocktails, the marvelous Margarita.
+It’s one of my personal favorite cocktails, too.

 Then, for years, we would head to our favorite Mexican restaurant for dinner.
 We didn’t order a margarita there, but we may just share a beer.

 During Covid, we started ordering online, picking dinner up, and bringing it home.
-With our brutal heat this summer, we are still doing that.
+We liked this new arrangement, so we are still doing that.

 It’s hard for me to even order a margarita out because they are either too sweet or too tart.